brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discourses From the Pali Canon Chapter VIII. MASTERING THE MIND.md

 - Highlight - Location 4657
 “Therein, monks, the person who gains both internal serenity of mind and the higher wisdom of insight into phenomena should establish himself in just these wholesome states and make a further effort for the destruction of the taints.”
 (Anguttara Nikaya 4:94; II 93–95)

 ___

-- Highlight(pink) - Location 4490
-The main impediments to the development of serenity and insight are collectively called the “five hindrances,”

-- Highlight(pink) - Location 4492
-just as different impurities of water prevent us from clearly seeing the reflection of our face in a bowl of water, so the five hindrances prevent us from properly understanding our own good and the good of others.
-A meditator’s initial efforts therefore have to be devoted to the task of overcoming the hindrances.
-Once these are overcome, success is assured in the practice of serenity and insight.

-___